dragonman225/notionapi-agent/README.md

 ### Advanced Usage

-There is an [example](documentation/examples/download-page.ts) to download all blocks of a page.
+There is an [example](documentation/examples/download-page.ts) to demonstrate how to download all blocks of a page.

 To access private content, one need the [token](documentation/get-token/get-token.md).